15 Oddest Events at Maine Festivals

 Freeport

-While there are plenty of holiday happenings around Maine come December, we have to applaud the Freeport planners for the signature talking Christmas tree.
+While there are plenty of holiday happenings around Maine come December, we have to applaud the Freeport planners for the signature talking Christmas tree, which comes to life after the Sparkle Celebration Parade of Lights.

-If you don’t know about it, you might be startled when a Christmas tree starts having a conversation with you or randomly starts caroling.
+If you don’t know about it, you might be startled when a Christmas tree starts having a conversation with you, telling jokes and singing songs together on select days.
 Feel free to sing along.

 Around here, it’s totally normal to talk to a Christmas tree!